taitcha/taitcha.github.io/pages/resume.md

 #### Lead UX Designer
 *2019–Present*   US Department of Education, Office of Federal Student Aid

+- Reduced FAFSA drop-off by at least 7%, and reduced FAFSA support call levels by 35%
 - Co-Chair, FSA Brand Working Group
+- Lead, Unified Borrower Portal initiative
-- Oversees user research, usability testing, and the digital experience for federal student aid applicants, parents, and borrowers
+- Oversees user research, usability testing, and the digital experience for 40 million federal student aid applicants, parents, and borrowers
-- Oversaw the consolidation of studentloans.gov, nslds.ed.gov, and studentaid.gov
+- Oversaw the consolidation of studentloans.gov, nslds.ed.gov, fafsa.gov, and studentaid.gov
 - Established a design system and pattern library for all Federal Student Aid digital products
-- Assumed primary responsibility for FSA Brand Guidelines and working group

 #### UX Design Public Service Intern
 *2018*   City of Chicago